CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 ## Multi Query Batch Jobs

-In some cases, you may need to run multiple SQL queries in one statement.
+In some cases, you may need to run multiple SQL queries in one job.
 The Multi Query batch option enables you run an array of SQL statements, and define the order in which the queries are executed.

 ```bash
 HEADERS: POST /api/v2/sql/job